Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Abstract

 \section{Abstract}

 Ambiguous questions persist in open-domain question answering, because formulating a precise question with a unique answer is often challenging.
-Previously, \citet{min-etal-2020-ambigqa} have tackled this issue by generating disambiguated questions for all possible interpretations of the ambiguous question.
-This can be effective, but not ideal for providing an answer to the user.
+Previous works have tackled this issue by generating and answering disambiguated questions for all possible interpretations of the ambiguous question.
 Instead, we propose to ask a clarification question, where the user's response will help identify the interpretation that best aligns with the user's intention.
-We first present \textsc{CAmbigNQ}, a dataset consisting of 5,654 ambiguous questions, each with relevant passages, possible answers, and a clarification question.
+We first present \textsc{CAmbigNQ}, a dataset consisting of 5,653 ambiguous questions, each with relevant passages, possible answers, and a clarification question.
 The clarification questions were efficiently created by generating them using InstructGPT and manually revising them as necessary.
-We then define a pipeline of tasks and design appropriate evaluation metrics.
-Lastly, we achieve 61.3 F1 on ambiguity detection and 40.5 F1 on clarification-based QA, providing strong baselines for future work.\footnote{The data and code for this work will be made available at \url{TBA}.}
+We then define a pipeline of three tasks---(1) ambiguity detection, (2) clarification question generation, and (3) clarification-based QA.
+In the process, we adopt or design appropriate evaluation metrics to facilitate sound research.
+Lastly, we achieve F1 of 61.3, 25.1, and 40.5 on the three tasks, demonstrating the need for further improvements while providing competitive baselines for future work.